OpenRemise/openremise.github.io/README.md

   - ~~Restart button?~~
   - ~~Button which sets defaults (apart from mDNS, SSID and password I guess)~~
   - ~~Consider splitting the list up into multiple tabs~~

-### S3Main
-- ~~Need to check if DECUP works @18V with 0.47µF (0.33uF?) at the TPS281C100 output.
-If it does, adjust the silkscreen on the bottom side of the S3Main board.
-Update: It didn't.
-Maybe change the voltage divider on the ACK circuit (1k/4k7) to (1k/10k) so that turn-off becomes faster?~~
-- Ordered rev 0.1.0

 ## Documentation
 ### openremise